softplus/twitter_export/README.md

 # read all your own tweets, store Q&A as CSV in files in /output/
 python3 json_to_csv.py

+# compile threads where you reply to your own tweets
 python3 csv_to_threads.py

+# create Q&A CSV file to feed your NLG
-# this takes a long time, it fetches the tweets you replied to via Twitter API.
+# This takes a long time, it fetches the tweets you replied to via Twitter API.
-# note: you must set up the Twitter API first.
+# Note: you must set up the Twitter API first.
+# Tweepy will pause when your API quota needs it.
 python3 csv_to_qa.py

 # that's all folks